 An easier way to break a car window is to take a spark plug, which can be found under the hood of many cars, and break a piece of porcelain off of it.
 The sharp point of the porcelain can cause a small fracture in the glass that spreads and shatters the whole window.

 Regardless of what you use, you should break the window farthest from where the dog is.
-Car windows are meant to shatter in such a way that minimizes the chance of cuts or injury, but a rock or projectile can still cause some damage, and you don’t want to hit the dog.
+Car windows should shatter in such a way that minimizes the chance of cuts or injury, but a rock or projectile can still cause some damage, and you don’t want to hit the dog.

-What Do I Do Next?
+What Should You Do Next?

 If law enforcement still hasn’t arrived, you may need to take the dog to an emergency vet that can help.
-Leave your contact information on the car or with the employees of the establishment that it is parked in front of.
+Leave your contact information on the car or with the employees of the establishment that it’s parked in front of.

-Make a report with law enforcement, noting the license plate of the hot car.
-Get the information of any potential witnesses that can vouch for the fact that the dog was in immediate danger.
+Make a report with law enforcement, noting the license plate of the car.
+Get the information of any potential witnesses who can vouch for the fact that the dog was in immediate danger.

 Would you break into a car to save a dog’s life?
 Have you come across a dog locked in a hot car before?
 Let us know in the comments below!